remomax/TikTakToo/README.md

 Things to do:

-You need to Import the Games.sql in your Database, Then you need to Change the Connection.php for your db login
+You need to Import the Games.sql in your Database, Then you need to Change the TikTakTooSave.php and TikTakToLoad.php for your db login

 Also Read the LICENSE.md